groff: Character Classes

 .class [prepunctx] \C'[prepunct]' \[u2013]-\[u2016]

-The class 'prepunctx' now contains the contents of the class
+The class '[prepunctx]' thus contains the contents of the class

 in the range between 'U+2013' and 'U+2016'.

-If you want to add '-' to a class, it must be the first character
+If you want to include '-' in a class, it must be the first

-value in the argument list, otherwise it gets misinterpreted as a
+character value in the argument list, otherwise it gets

-Note that it is not possible to use class names within range
+It is not possible to use class names as end points of range

 definitions.

-Typical use of the 'class' request is to control line-breaking and
+A typical use of the 'class' request is to control line-breaking

-hyphenation rules as defined by the 'cflags' request.
-For example,
+and hyphenation rules as defined by the 'cflags' request.
+For

-to inhibit line breaks before the characters belonging to the
+example, to inhibit line breaks before the characters belonging to

 .cflags 2 \C'[prepunctx]'